-Course Number BIO 103 & 104 ENVR 101 BIO Department 103 of Biology ability to describe the natural work and apply scientific principles to critically analyze experimenta evidence and reach Education Goals Goal 5: The ability to describe the natural world and apply scientific principles to critically analyze Student Learning Outcomes 1.
+Course Number BIO 103 & 104 ENVR 101 Department/ Program Department of Biology General Education Goals Goal 5: The ability to describe the natural world and apply scientific principles to critically analyze experimental Student Learning Outcomes 1.
 The student will have the ability to describe the natural world.
 Assessment Method 1.
-The student will have the ability to describe the natural world at the overall average of: Baseline (previous 2-year average of Bio 103 and Bio 104) 75.1%, Benchmark 76%, Target 77%, as measured by a Assessment Results 1.
+The student will have the ability to describe the natural world at the overall average of: Baseline (previous 2-year average of Bio 103 and Bio 104) 75.1%, Benchmark 76%, Target 77%, as measured by a cumulative post-exam.
+Assessment Results 1.
 The students demonstrated the ability to describe the natural world at an average of 68.5% as measured by a cumulative exam.
 Since that is less than the benchmark of 76% and the target of 77.0%, neither of those goals was achieved.
 However, the benchmark was achieved in BIOL 103 and ENVR 101 (76.0%).
-Additionally, the post test in BIOL 104 increased from 2023 to evidence and 2: The student will have the ability to critically analyze experimental evidence and reach conclusions. cumulative post-exam.
+Additionally, the post test in BIOL 104 increased from 2023 to 2024. evidence and reach conclusions.
+2: The student will have the ability to critically analyze experimental evidence and reach conclusions.
 2. The student will have the ability to critically analyze experimental evidence and reach conclusions at the overall average of: Baseline (previous 2-year average of Bio 103 and Bio 104) 72.7%, Benchmark 74%, Target 75%, as measured by a cumulative exam.
 2. The students demonstrated the ability to critically analyze experimental evidence and reach conclusions at an average of 84.4% as measured by a cumulative exam.
 Since that is higher than the benchmark of 74% and the target of 75%, both of those goals was achieved.